k0nserv/hugotunius.se/_posts/2014-09-08-you-should-force-push-more.md

 My final git log is

+{% highlight text line %}
-> 134c072 (HEAD, origin/add-fibonacci-implementation) Implement Fibonacci sequence
+* 134c072 (HEAD, origin/add-fibonacci-implementation) Implement Fibonacci sequence
->
-> aa1fdb3 (develop, origin/develop) Solve halting problem
+* aa1fdb3 (develop, origin/develop) Solve halting problem
+{% endhighlight %}

 I try to push my changes, but I can't.
 My push is being rejected by the remote.

+{% highlight text line %}
-> To git@git.url.com:url.git
+To git@git.url.com:url.git
- ! [rejected]        add-fibonacci-implementation -> add-fibonacci-implementation (non-fast-forward)
+ ! [rejected]        add-fibonacci-implementation -> add-fibonacci-implementation
+ (non-fast-forward)
 error: failed to push some refs to 'git@git.url.com:url.git' To prevent you from losing history, non-fast-forward updates were rejected Merge the remote changes before pushing again.
 See the 'Note about fast-forwards' section of 'git push --help' for details.
+{% endhighlight %}

 Here force push comes to the rescue, the PR is merged and the git log of the repository is kept unpolluted by useless commits.